 - Apply for pre-approval.
 After a loan product has been agreed on, the broker will prepare the paperwork and organise pre-approval.

 - Finalise the loan.
-Once an offer is accepted, the broker will assess the application and advise you as soon as the offer is “unconditionally approved”.
+Once an offer is accepted, the broker will keep track the application and advise you as soon as the offer is unconditionally approved.
 The broker will then organise a Letter of Offer for you to sign.
-The broker may also communicate with your solicitor and lender to schedule a settlement date.
+The broker may also communicate with your solicitor and lender to schedule a settlement date, or for any additional information that is required for unconditional approval.

 Client duty of care